vicYegon/Project-Manager.com/README.md

 ## What is P-MerG solving?
 P-MerG is solving the idea that teams which include developers and operational professionals can swiftly collaborate on a project and be able to track their own progress till completion in a timed estimated period.
-The tech used enables collaborations even on mobile
+The final product should enable collaborations even on mobile.
 ## Technologies Used
 - Firebase
 - Figma
 - Parcel
 - Vanilla JS
 - HTML5/CSS3
--